1793

 on 21 June (UK - Manchester University)

-headquarters, as the first-ever business computer (Sep, London, UK).
+operations at Lyons' headquarters, as the first-ever business

 AT&T introduces the